hellcatz/zcash-cli-cockpit/README.md

     nproc and pidof commands are required to be functioning by this plugin.

 zcash-cli-cockpit plugin requires "zcash-cli" executable to be in your system path.
-It is possible to create a symbolic link to the "zcash-cli" executable compiled when following the <a target="_blank" href="https://github.com/zcash/zcash/wiki/Beta-Guide">Official Beta Guide</a>.
+It is possible to create a symbolic link to the "zcash-cli" binary.

     cd zcash_git_checkout_dir
     sudo ln -sr ./src/zcash-cli /usr/bin/zcash-cli